-With so many people stuck inside during the lockdown, interest in home brewing has been steadily bubbling up.
-Despite the limitations of the new curbside economy, more people are experimenting with brewing their own beers than ever, making it a perfect time to get some inspiration for your own beer logo!
+With so many people stuck inside during the lockdowns, interest in home brewing steadily increased.
+Despite the limitations of the new curbside economy, more people are experimenting with brewing their own beers, making it a perfect time to get some inspiration for your own beer logo!

-On top of the great logos we’re seeing for new breweries in 2020, we’re also seeing a ton of new craft beer lines, brand refreshes, and collaborations between breweries.
+On top of the great logos for new breweries in 2022, we’re also seeing a ton of new craft beer lines, brand refreshes, and collaborations between breweries.
 In short, there are kegloads of ideas out there for designing your own logo, labels, and beer art.

-To make things easier for you, we’ve grouped together the most common beer logo styles we’ve seen this year.
-So sit back, put your feet up, and enjoy the flavors of the best beer logos of 2020!
+To make things easier for you, we’ve compiled the most trendy beer logo styles.
+So sit back, put your feet up, and enjoy the flavors of the best beer logos of 2022!

 Modern beer logos

 Modern beer logos are characterized by their use of bold colors and strong, no-nonsense sans serif fonts.
-Beer brands in this group tend to go for versatile logos that include subtle design elements relating to the brewing process itself – like Fair State Co-op’s pint glass logo or Pressure Drop’s bottle cap.
+In 2022, beer brands in this group are versatile logos that include subtle design elements relating to the brewing process itself – like Fair State Co-op’s pint glass logo or Pressure Drop’s bottle cap.

-- Choose an appropriate font, like a sans serif, that emphasizes immediacy and legibility
+- Choose the right logo font, like a modern sans serif font, that emphasizes legibility

 - Include symbols that relate to the brewing process, like barley or water